Tailsxz/HairSalonMockup/README.md

 Got intersectionObserver API to work!
 First time using it as well, lets go!
 Got more experience implementing babel and webpack/configuring webpack to work with babel.
 Used embla to create a testimonial carousel, along with media queries for a responsive carousel.
+First usage of data-attributes to define a state for the navigation bar and hamburger menu.
+First time creating my own SVG for a hamburger icon, played around with strokes and dasharrays/offsets.